medus-1/HTML-and-CSS-vanilla-learning/README.md

 # HTML-and-CSS-vanilla-learning
 Learning frontend with vanilla HTML5 and CSS3.
+Each projct have only only page and it is mostly a design.

 List of projects: